PyXRD/PyXRD/README.md

 to work under Mac.
 There has been some succes using MacPorts and the like (from what I can read & tell online), but your milage may vary, and I recommend novice users to switch to either a Windows or Linux PC.
+It should be possible to get the code running in script-mode, as it has been modified to run on headless (GTK-less) HPC infrastructure recently.
+Of course this is not a very easy way of working with PyXRD...

 CREDITS
 =======